-On the heels of a global pandemic, online schools, and the rise of advanced ecommerce capabilities, four in 10 back-to-school shoppers are taking advantage of emerging technologies to make shopping safe and convenient.
+On the heels of a global pandemic, online schools, and the rise of advanced e-commerce capabilities, four in 10 back-to-school shoppers have been taking advantage of emerging technologies to make shopping safe and convenient.
 We’re talking shoppable social posts, sure.
 But also digital wallets, interactive video, and virtual reality.
 Keep that in mind as you’re structuring your influencer marketing strategies.

 When we first rolled out our Back-to-School post back in 2016, e-commerce accounted for just 7.9 percent of back-to-school spending (based on 2015 b2s stats).
 In 2018, 23 percent of back-to-school spending happened online.
-This year, with stores open and school in session, about half of back-to-school shopping will be online.
+This year, with stores open and school in session, 55 percent of back-to-school shoppers will be making some of their purchases online.

 The bright spot for kids is that going back to school often comes with a healthy shopping allowance.
 The bright spot for marketers is that school shopping often starts early, climaxes with AMAZING sales in mid-July, and glides right into the holiday shopping season.

 And parents, well, they (and their wallets) get sort of jammed in between kids and brands, working out the logistics of it all.
 Use the back-to-school statistics, trends, and strategies to kickstart your winter influencer campaigns.